 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

-National Debt Relief has helped over 100,000 people to relieve their debt by negotiating lower payments with creditors.
+National Debt Relief has helped over 100,000 people to consolidate their debt by negotiating much lower payments with creditors.
 You'll pay a low monthly fee based on your total amount of enrolled debt while the company goes to work on your behalf.
-You won't find any other debt relief company with nearly 30,000 five-star reviews from satisfied clients.
+You won't find any other debt consolidation option with nearly 30,000 five-star reviews from satisfied clients!
 National Debt Relief should be the first place you go to schedule a free consultation and get on top of your finances.

-For over 25 years, CuraDebt has helped people get on top of what they owe through proven debt relief strategies.
+For over 25 years, CuraDebt has helped people get on top of what they owe through debt consolidation and other proven strategies.
 You only pay fees when your debts are resolved, and you'll still save a lot of money.
 The initial consultation is complimentary.
-While this is still one of our favorite resources for trustworthy debt relief, there are 16 states where residents will not be eligible for CuraDebt's services.
+While this is still one of our favorite resources for trustworthy debt consolidation, there are 16 states where residents will not be eligible for CuraDebt's services.

 Maybe you've gotten overwhelmed by credit card payments and overdue bills, and now you're wondering if there's any light at the end of the tunnel.
 Or, perhaps you're a financially-savvy consumer who wants to take advantage of lower interest rates, in order to pay off your mounting credit cards bills.
 Debt consolidation can be a smart strategy either way.